npmcdn-to-unpkg-bot/robjwood.github.io/_drafts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 - **I hate the command line**
 - **Try to Install _Xcode_ again.** After waiting several days (that's how it felt) for _Xcode_ to install, it _still_ fails!
 Why are you doing this to me!
 I'm now fumbling around the internet and I've managed to install _Command Line Tools_ (didn't have to install _Xcode_ after all, grrr...).
 I'll just try installing it again and...IT F*CKING WORKED!
 I've never been so happy to see so much code I don't understand scrolling past me in Terminal.
 THANK YOU INTERNET!!!
 - **Cry a lot (again).** FOR GOD'S SAKE!!!.
 It _hasn't_ worked.
 It HAS NOT WORKED.
-- **Install JSON.** After wiping the blood and tears (no sweat) off the keyboard, and more fumbling around the internet, I've now need to install JSON via the command line too!
+- **Install JSON.** After wiping the blood and tears (no sweat) off the keyboard, and more fumbling around the internet, I now need to install JSON via the command line too!
 Why? _WHY?_
 - **Install something called _rdiscount_.** What the hell is this now? _Another_ thing to install.
 ANOTHER THING.
 What are all these things I need to install?!
 What are THINGS?
 I _hate_ the word 'THINGS'.
 Anyway, I think if I was told I'd need to install something called _virus.exe_ I just do it blindly.
 I'm feeling desperate now.
 - **Celebrate wildly** OH SWEET JESUS!
 It worked!
 I think it _really_ worked!